antu99g/Career-Camp_node_JS/README.md

 # Career Camp

 This is an employee only app to maintain data of students and interviews.
-The employees can add students, interviews and change different statuses.
+The employees can add students and shedule interviews.
+Users can change different statuses of students.
+Users can delete any particular student or interview.
 All data of students and interviews can be downloaded in csv format.

 ## Run the project